Last Updated on

 - Put the juice in a bowl and add the required amount of olive oil

-- Mix both of them properly and apply it to the scalp and hair
+- Mix them together well and apply it to the scalp and hair

-For optimum results, oil your hair at night and massage it thoroughly so that it gets absorbed to result effectively.
+For optimum results, oil your hair at night and massage it thoroughly so that it gets fully absorbed.

 3. Ginger and Moringa for hair regrowth

-All of these ingredients when mixed together with the essential properties of ginger – create the best hair care potion, and ensures healthy hair growth.
+All of these ingredients, when mixed together with the essential properties of ginger, create the best hair care potion that ensures healthy hair growth.